 March 4: “Sabu Visits the Twin Cities Alone,” John Prine, 1978.
-From his brilliant album, Bruised Orange, which was released 40 years ago this afternoon John Prine provides an unforgettable mixture of humor and pathos into the real life “Elephant Boy” – an actor from India who starred in British adventure films of the ’30s and ’40s 0 – in one of his most existential – and yet hysterical – ballads he ever recorded.
-Ultimately, this byzantine song imagines the decline of the actor’s fortunes as times change around him, leaving him not fighting obsolescence, but rather riding its inevitable slide into a dusty descent in the jungles of America.
-In my mind, this number also contains the single most absurd refrain in modern recorded music: “Hey, look Ma– here comes the Elephant Boy/bundled all up in his corduroy/headed down south towards Illinois/from the jungles of East St. Paul.”
-One thing we can all agree on: John Prine is a national treasure.
+From his brilliant album, Bruised Orange, which was released 40 years ago this afternoon John Prine provides an unforgettable mixture of humor and pathos into the real life “Elephant Boy,” an actor from India who starred in British adventure films of the ’30s and ’40s.
+Ultimately, this song turned out to be one of Prine’s most existential, and yet hysterical, ballads he ever recorded.
+Indeed, this byzantine song imagines the decline of the actor’s fortunes as times change around him, leaving him not fighting obsolescence, but rather riding its inevitable slide into a dusty descent in the jungles of America.
+Finally, the ballad also contains the single most absurd refrain in modern recorded music: “Hey, look Ma– here comes the Elephant Boy/bundled all up in his corduroy/headed down south towards Illinois/from the jungles of East St. Paul.”
+From this lens, John Prine is a national treasure.

 March 1: “Tomorrow,” The Strawberry Alarm Clock, 1968.
 Even though this was the Strawberry Alarm Clock’s obligatory follow-up to their 1967 smash, “Incense and Peppermint,” I’ve always felt that this song was an infinitely superior tune.
 Perplexingly, it only made a slight blip on the screen when it was released 50 years ago this week, ultimately becoming the proverbial “Lost 45.”
 How can a psychedelic tune with lots of major 7th chords not be enduring?
 Historically, of course, “Tomorrow” foreshadowed Zager and Evans’ “In the Year 2525″ by a year-and-a-half.
 By the way, the Strawberry Alarm Clock was right about 2018 at least.
 These days, we do indeed live…”in a world of carnivals and clowns.”